 Step 3: Mining Softwares

-Different from the hardware component you will need for mining crypto, there are important software you must obtain as well.
+Different from the hardware component you will need for mining crypto, there is important software you must obtain as well.
 Many of these mining software options are free, but each of them comes with its requirements, pros, and cons.
 The top three mining software you should consider are:

 CGMiner has been around for a while and offers great features as well as being compatible with cross platforms.
 It can detect new blocks and is compatible with ASICs.